 - Requires brokers to establish an internal dispute resolution process;

 - Sets out standards for brokers to follow when dealing with clients, including requirements to inform clients of remuneration arrangements and any conflict of interest.

-The scheme is administered by Financial Ombudsman Service (FOS).
-If you consider there has been a breach of the Code, you may wish to contact the FOS to lodge a complaint.
-To contact FOS call 1800 367 287 or email email@example.com
+The scheme is administered by Australian Financial Complaints Authority (AFCA).
+If you consider there has been a breach of the Code, you may wish to contact the AFCA to lodge a complaint.
+To contact AFCA call 1800 931 678 or email email@example.com